ma-prietoo/IoT_Laboratorios/DDR_Lab1_Lab2_Structured.md

 # LAB 1

-## 1. Why does signal strength decrease with distance?

-Electromagnetic energy spreads over a larger area as the wave propagates.
-Therefore, the received power decreases with increasing distance.

----

-## 2. Why does packet loss increase at larger distances?

-The signal-to-noise ratio decreases, making packet decoding more difficult.
-This causes retransmissions and `NoAck` errors.

----

-### LAB 2

-## 5. First Principles Reflections

-# Lab 1

 #### 1. Why does the signal weaken as distance increases?

 A radio signal propagates as an electromagnetic wave.
 As it moves away from the transmitter, its energy spreads over a larger area.
 Therefore, the received power decreases with distance.
 In free space, this decay can be approximated by a quadratic relationship: if the distance is doubled, the received power decreases significantly.